 MK & Family Services

-Barnabas is committed to families in global ministry and believes that all children are a vital part of their families.
-For that reason, we have a specialized ministry focused on nurturing and caring for these third-culture/missionary kids (TCKs/MKs), as well as their family life.
-Our desire is to come alongside parents to encourage, equip, and edify their children.
+Barnabas is committed to families in global ministry and believes that children are a vital part of the family.
+We desire to come alongside parents to encourage, equip, and edify their third-culture/missionary kids (TCKs/MKs).
+We also offer specific care for TCKs and MKs.

-Barnabas has many staff members who have lived overseas and raised their own children overseas.
-They are capable of assisting families on the field and in their home cultures regarding issues relating to the needs of their children.
-They can help by providing assistance with issues such as educational options, raising resilient TCKs, transition, separation, reentry, cultural adjustment, and much more.
+Barnabas has many staff members who have lived overseas and raised their own children in cross-cultural settings.
+We can come alongside families on the field and in their home cultures regarding needs of their children.

 Effective debriefing and personal renewal are integral elements in the long-term health of all cross-cultural workers and their families—not just for those who have experienced extreme trauma.
 Many times global workers go through difficult transitions when returning to their countries of origin.
 Feelings of disillusionment, frustration, isolation, and lack of understanding are far too common, and without a safe place to process those feelings, these essential global workers will either become less effective or drop out of missions all together.